 Bringing It All Together

-Whether you’re new to WordPress or you’ve been building sites for years, staying aware of current design trends helps you avoid one big risk: feeling outdated.
+Whether you’re new to WordPress or you’ve been building sites for years, staying aware of current website trends helps you avoid one big risk: feeling outdated.

 You don’t need to chase every new idea.
 Instead, you can treat these trends as tools.
 Pick the ones that make your site clearer, faster, and more helpful for the people you want to serve.